Magnet application process exceptions

 Magnet students in grades K-4, 6-7, and 9-11 will automatically be placed in the same magnet program for the following year unless the parent completes a program removal (MP 103) and choice of school form by the established deadline (see timeline).

-Magnet students in grades 5 and 8 must let us know if they want to continue or exit the program by completing a program continuation form in Skyward.
+Magnet students in prekindergarten, grade 5 and grade 8 must let us know if they want to continue or exit the program by completing a program continuation form in Skyward.
 Magnet campuses will assist parents who do not have access to technology.

 Parents who decline the magnet seat on the program continuation form will need to complete a choice of school form.